 Part 2 of our article on suggestions for activities with children when you are on holiday in the Cape.
 (Click here to read Part 1 of Things to do with kids in Cape Town if you missed it…)

-Here we cover Musuems and Rainy Day attractions as well as the Cape Peninsula…
+Part 2 we cover Museums and Rainy Day attractions as well as the Cape Peninsula…

-Museums & Indoor Attractions (Also perfect for rainy days)
+Museums & Indoor Attractions (Perfect for rainy days)

 I have mentioned one museum already (Rugby Experience in What to do with Children in Cape Town) and will mention another later on (The Simonstown Warrior Toy Museum).
 These indoor attractions below are all either in the City Centre or what we call ‘the Southern Suburbs’, about 10-15 mins drive from the city centre.